gradle/gradle/design-docs/gradle-3.0.md

 - Internal `has()`, `get()` and `set()` dynamic methods exposed by `ExtraPropertiesDynamicObjectAdapter` (Done)
 - Constructor on `DefaultSourceDirectorySet` (Done)

-## Simplify definition of public API

-- Ensure all internal packages have `internal` in their name
-- Remove `org.gradle.util` from default imports.

 ## Change minimum version for running Gradle to Java 7

 No longer support running Gradle, the wrapper or the Tooling api client on Java 6.
 Instead, we'd support Java source compilation and test execution on Java 6 and later, as we do for Java 1.5 now.